YadiraAllauca/YadiraAllauca/README.md

 - 📫 How to reach me... **yadiraallaucac@gmail.com**

 - ☆  I'm currently working on... a web-based document management system.
-     This software is designed for Laboratorio Neo-Fármaco in Ecuador, which currently manages its processes manually.
+     <div>This software is designed for Laboratorio Neo-Fármaco in Ecuador, which currently manages its processes manually.</div>
-     The goal of this solution is to automate code generation, control access to documents, manage versioning, provide instant search capabilities, generate reports, and offer other advantages.
+     The goal of this solution is to document code generation, control access to documents, manage versioning, provide instant search capabilities, generate reports, and offer other advantages.
-     I'm using Angular, Express.js, and PostgreSQL, following the Model-View-Controller (MVC) methodology and utilizing stored procedures to   protect against SQL injection.
+     <div>I'm using Angular, Express.js, and PostgreSQL, following the Model-View-Controller (MVC) methodology and utilizing stored procedures to   protect against SQL injection.</div>

   <img src="https://cdn.glitch.global/67cd472b-72c6-4b72-8f91-3c3387cbf446/378100ae-603e-48e4-a5f0-9862e0b2e92d.image.png?v=1720662250754" height="300">
  <hr>